swiftlang/swift-evolution/proposals/NNNN-allow-let-property-wrapper.md

   }
 }
 ```
-Even though  `value` is declared with a class type property wrapper, it can only be assigned once, preventing any future unintentional changes to the property wrapper class instance in this context.
+Even though  `value` is declared with a class type property wrapper, the synthesized computer property `_value` is a getter-only property and can only be assigned once.
+Let declaring a wrapped property wrapper with a backing class type prevents any future unintentional changes to the property wrapper class instance in this context.

 ### SwiftUI

 SwiftUI property wrappers may also benefit from a let declaration.
 For example, `@ScaledMetric` in its simplest usage can be written with a `let`:

 ```swift
 struct ContentView: View {
   @ScaledMetric let imageSize = 10